SanliFaez/Commons4Academics/README.md

 - Examples of real-life resources in the university or academia in general that can be governed more efficiently
 - Enthusiastic people who want to think big with us and also take the small steps for making actual change happen

+## Definition of commons

+The Digital Library of the Commons defines "commons" as "a general term for shared resources in which each stakeholder has an equal interest.
+To learn more, you can start from reading the [wikipedia entry on commons](https://en.wikipedia.org/wiki/Commons).